processone/docs.ejabberd.im/content/admin/configuration.md

 	be enabled in a host if internal auth is also enabled.
 If caching is enabled, `mod_last` must be enabled also in that vhost.

+**`auth_use_cache: false|true`**:   Starting in *ejabberd 17.06*, caching has received a complete overhaul.
+	Instead of `extauth_cache`, a set of new variables describes cache behaviour, and the default value is now `true`.
+Note that caching interferes with the ability to maintain multiple passwords per account.
+So if your authentication mechanism supports application-specific passwords, caching must be disabled.

 This example sets external authentication, the extauth script, enables caching for 10 minutes, and starts three instances of the script for each virtual host defined in ejabberd: